processone/docs.ejabberd.im/content/admin/configuration/modules.md

 To specify whether or not pubsub should cache last items.
 Value is *true* or *false*.
 If not defined, pubsub does not cache last items.
-On systems with not so many nodes, caching last items speeds up pubsub and allows to raise user connection rate.
+On systems with not so many nodes, caching last items speeds up pubsub and allows you to raise the user connection rate.
 The cost is memory usage, as every item is stored in memory.

 <div class="note-left">added in <a href="/archive/21_12/">21.12</a></div>